kismetwireless/kismet-docs/devel/datatracker.md

 ### Common Info From Packets

 Typically, for a packet-based protocol, the information needed to form the common info for categorization is part of the packet.
-For example, in Wi-Fi, the device MAC, common encryption signifiers, data sizes, etc are all encoded in the dot11 frame, they just need to be converted to the common type.
+For example, in Wi-Fi, the device MAC, common encryption signifiers, data sizes, etc., are all encoded in the dot11 frame, they just need to be converted to the common type.

 `kis_common_info` is a basic packet component defined in `packet.h`, and contains a very simple representation of data Kismet needs to assemble a basic device:

 #### Mac Addresses (and Mac-Address-Like Addresses)

-Four main mac addresses are recorded:
+Four main MAC addresses are recorded:

 ```C++
     mac_addr source, dest;
     mac_addr transmitter, device;
 ```

 * **source** - The original source of the packet.
-This may not be the address of the device that transmitted it, for example in Wi-Fi this could be the source mac of a wired device bridged to wireless.
+This may not be the address of the device that transmitted it, for example in Wi-Fi this could be the source MAC of a wired device bridged to wireless.
 * **dest** - The destination of the packet.
 This may or may not be a wireless device, for instance a packet transmitted from a wireless network via a bridge to a wired device.
 * **transmitter** - The address of the radio which transmitted the packet, if available.
-This may be the same as the source mac.
-Again using Wi-Fi as an example, the transmitter mac address would be the access point.
+This may be the same as the source MAC.
+Again using Wi-Fi as an example, the transmitter MAC address would be the access point.
 * **device** - The actual address of the device.
-This is likely the same as the source mac, and is the address used to identify the device.
+This is likely the same as the source MAC, and is the address used to identify the device.

-If the phy type you are implementing doesn't use traditional MAC addresses, a similar unique addressing scheme must be created for devices in that phy, which can be packed into a mac-address style record.
-The addressing should be unique and repeatable (that is, the same device must generate the same mac-like address to be tracked properly).
+If the phy type you are implementing doesn't use traditional MAC addresses, a similar unique addressing scheme must be created for devices in that phy, which can be packed into a MAC-address style record.
+The addressing should be unique and repeatable (that is, the same device must generate the same MAC-like address to be tracked properly).

 #### Basic Type